What is a Pelvic Wand?

 - The amount of time you spend and frequency of which you use your pelvic wand will depend on your own goals, your schedule, and the individual pelvic floor dysfunction you are experiencing.
 Talk with your provider about setting goals for pelvic wand use for your individual situation.

 There are also things you should avoid with the wand.
 For most people, you should try and keep any pain under 3-4/10 severity.
 It should not be so painful that you find yourself holding your breath beyond your control or squeezing around the wand.
 This is NOT a “no pain, no gain” situation!
 Ease into it and be gentle with your own body.
 Also, avoid applying strong pressure into the urethra at the top of the vaginal opening.
 Brushing across that area, when there is no pain, is fine, but we don’t want you to keep consistent, strong pressure here.
-Notify your provider if you notice any bleeding or have any concerns at any point in your pelvic wand journey.

 Lastly, keep in mind that starting to use a pelvic wand is tricky for most everyone.
 You can’t see the area you are working on and awareness of your own pelvic floor is often not as good as it should be when you are experiencing pelvic floor dysfunction.
 Be patient with yourself and start slow.
 You will find that using a wand gets much easier with practice!